Conferences and events

 An expo, showcasing our Primary Growth Partnership (PGP) programmes, was held after the conference.

 The PGP is MPI's flagship investment programme that co-invests with industry in ambitious innovation to increase the market success of the primary sector.
-There are currently 19 PGP programmes, representing a current committed investment of over time of more than $720 million and involving more than 50 companies.

 Download a copy of the conference programme [PDF, 141 KB]